juju/docs/src/en/developer-testing.md

 - 0: Test passed
 - 1: Failed test
-- 100: Test is skipped because of incomplete environment
+- 100: Test is skipped because of a timeout or incomplete setup

 ## charm proof